autoplot/documentation/javadoc/org/das2/components/VerticalSpectrogramAverager.md

+# org.das2.components.VerticalSpectrogramAverager

-# org.das2.components.VerticalSpectrogramAveragershow the average of the data over an interval
+show the average of the data over an interval

 ***
 <a name="addAction"></a>
 # addAction